scrabbletank/farhome-rules/rulesdoc.md

 #### Rite of Conquest
 *1st level*

-- **Casting Time:** 1 minute
+- **Casting Time:** 5 minutes
 - **Range:** self
-- **Duration:** 10 minutes
+- **Duration:** 1 hour
 - **Damage Type:** holy

 Perform a sacred rite to bless your armor for combat.
-Targeting armor you are wearing, choose any number of the following effects:
+You must be wearing armor for this to take effect.
+Choose any number of the following effects:

 - Add a critical to your defense and attribute saves
 - Deal 0/1 in holy damage to melee attackers when critically defending
 - Remove any penalties for wearing armor when casting divine spells
 - Add a superior die to attribute saves against effects that cause Charm, Possession, or Fear

-Make a spellcasting roll against a terrible die, adding a bad die for every effect chosen.
-On success you gain the effects while wearing the target armor.
+Make a spellcasting roll against a terrible die, adding a bad die for each effect chosen.
+On success you gain the effects while wearing the armor.
 For the duration your armor emits bright light to adjacent tiles and dim light 1 tile further.

 Add an enhanced die for every level cast above 1st.